 The menu at Cafe Chismosa is “Latin, without adhering to any strict rules”.
-The space demanded creativity since it’s not zoned for an exhaust hood, there is no grilling possible unless done outdoors.
-Don’t be dsicouraged, the food here is not lacking in flavor.
+Space demanded creativity since it’s not zoned for an exhaust hood, there is no grilling possible unless done outdoors.
+Don’t be discouraged, the food here is not lacking in flavor.
 Jugo even has his own line of homemade hot sauces for you to spice up your meal or purchase and take home.
 Order them online through Philly Foodworks.

 If you don’t have time to sit down and eat we’d recommend grabbing a Mexican soda, homemade scone, or Paleta for the hot summer days!
 These homemade popsicles come in flavors like Strawberries and Cream, Dulce de Leche, Carmalized Banana, and even vegan options like Avocado, Coconut, and Orange Banana

 If you get a chance to chat with the owner Jugo, ask him to tell you stories about his days as a DJ.
 Although he hasn’t performed since 2011 he still has special events like happy hours monthly with$3 tacos and music.

 “I definitely miss that feeling of DJing – getting a rise out of a crowd,” he said.
 “It’s a passion.
 When you’re trying to present it to somebody else, it comes from inside of you.
 You put your love into it.
 If you don’t, it’s not going to be good.”

 Cafe Chismosa is BYO and available for private events and catering on-site!
 Call ahead, reservations suggested on weekends for parties of 4-6.
 Delivery is available via Eat 24, Dining In, and Grubhub.